LucasW962/roblox-template/README.md

 Next, do rojo sourcemap default.project.json --output sourcemap.json

-then lastly, do wally-package-types --sourcemap sourcemap.json Packages/ and run rojo serve
+then lastly, do wally-package-types --sourcemap sourcemap.json Packages/ and do wally-package-types --sourcemap sourcemap.json ServerPackages/   and run rojo serve